bigcommerce/checkout-sdk-js/README.md

 ### Browser support

-We release the library in ES5 so you shouldn't have to do additional transpilation in order to use it.
+We release the library in ES5 so you don't have to do additional transpilation in order to use it.
 However, you do require the [Promise polyfill](https://github.com/stefanpenner/es6-promise) if you need to support older browsers, such as IE11.

 ### Framework